-Unfortunately, Marion County has one of the highest poverty rates in the state, as the Indianapolis ghetto is located in the heart of Indiana’s capital city.
+Even though Indianapolis is one of the most thriving cities in the United States, Marion County has one of the highest poverty rates in Indiana as the Indianapolis ghetto is in the heart of Indiana’s capital city.

-At 21%, the concentration of the poverty seems to be located on the city’s Near East Side between Rural-Keystone and Sherman, including sections of Post Road and Arlington, as well as the West Side from the Crown Hill area to Haughville.
+At 21% the concentration of the poverty seems to be located on the city’s Near East Side Indianapolis between Rural-Keystone and Sherman, Post Road, and the West Side from Crown Hill to Haughville.

-With African-Americans making about 28% of the 930,000 residents living in Marion County, the majority of the communities that seems to lack the most resources is in the Indianapolis ghetto neighborhoods of the city, with a few of the areas being mix with white, black, and Latino families.
+With African-Americans making about 28% of the 950,000 residents living in Marion County, most of the communities that seems to lack the most resources are in the city’s predominantly black neighborhoods.

-After the community of Indiana Avenue was created and well developed, the black community began to expand into other neighborhoods like Brightwood along 25th street and into specific West Side neighborhoods that were not that far away from Indiana Avenue.
+After Indiana Avenue became well developed, the black population expanded into other neighborhoods like Brightwood along 25th street or into West Side Indianapolis neighborhoods that were in close vincinity to Indiana Avenue.

-With the majority of the black families living in communities that were near downtown Indianapolis, the black population slowly moved further away from the city’s center into East Side communities like the Meadows or Devington, as well as Crown Hill and other West Side neighborhoods.
+Eventually, the black population slowly moved further away from the city’s center into East Side Indianapolis communities like the Meadows or Devington, as well as Crown Hill or other West Side neighborhoods.

 The streets of the Indianapolis ghetto at one time may have been influenced by Gary, Indiana or the city of Chicago, but today the streets are more influenced by Indianapolis’ on culture.

-The city has legendary areas on the East Side between 10th Street and 46th Street, like the DimeLife, BrookSide, GangstaVille, or ‘hoods around Arlington, while the West Side is known for the Crown Hill section with Kenwood and the 4th Ward, Harding Street, Haughville, or MLK’s 3rd Ward and LandLife.
+The city has legendary areas on the West Side is known for the Crown Hill section with Kenwood and the 4th Ward, Harding Street, Haughville, or MLK’s 3rd Ward and LandLife.

-The other parts of the Naptown are a small area on the North Side mostly around 71st and Michigan, and the old projects of the South Side like the GraveYard, Zooneyville, or Brick City.
+The other sections of the Naptown include the North Side around 71st and Michigan or the old housing projects of the South Side like the GraveYard, Zooneyville, or Brick City.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.